Independent Study Program

 Studio Program Applicants Must Also Include:

 - Reproductions of examples of your recent work—No more than 15 high resolution print-outs, photos, or slides (slides must be enclosed in plastic sleeves).
-No more than 30 minutes of film, videotape, or DVD (do not send original material).
+No more than 30 minutes of film or video on a DVD or USB flash drive.
 Please do not send CD-ROMs.

 - Application materials must be enclosed in no larger than a 9 x 12-inch envelope.
 Oversize material will not be reviewed.